 49+ Awesome Raspberry Pi Projects

 All these projects are a great way to learn more about both the fundamentals of the Raspberry Pi and also how a Linux operating system works.
-By doing some of these projects you will also start to learn bash, PHP, Python and lots more programing & scripting languages.
+By doing some of these projects, you will even start to learn bash, PHP, Python and lots more programming & scripting languages.

 You will learn how to install and use some great tools, entertainment software, and much more.
 A few examples of what you could do include things such as a retro game emulator, network attached storage, cloud server and so much more.